 Materials and Methods: A total of 48 bush animals representing five host groups were examined between October and December 2023.
 Intestinal examinations were conducted for adult helminths, while faecal samples were analyzed microscopically for parasite eggs and larvae using standard parasitological techniques.
 Parasites were identified based on morphological characteristics.

 Results: Overall prevalence of infection was 56.25%.
 Infection varied among host species, with the highest prevalence (100%) recorded in porcupines and wild cats.
 Strongyloides spp. showed the highest occurrence (100%), followed by Ascaris spp.
 (50%) and Fasciolopsis spp.
 (37.5%).
 Other parasites, including Taenia, Echinostoma, Trichuris, and Trichostrongylus, were observed at lower prevalence levels.
-Adult helminths were recovered from intestinal samples, while parasite eggs were detected in faeces; Strongyloides spp. occurred in both.
+Adult helminths were recovered from intestinal samples, and parasite eggs were detected in faeces; Strongyloides spp. occurred in both.

 Conclusion: Bush animals sold in Akure harbour diverse gastrointestinal parasites of public health importance.
 Improved hygiene, proper cooking, and increased surveillance are essential to reduce zoonotic transmission risks.

-Keywords: Bushmeat; gastrointestinal parasites; zoonosis; wildlife; helminths; Akure; Nigeria
+Keywords: Akure ; Bushmeat; helminthes ; gastrointestinal parasites; Nigeria ; wildlife; zoonosis. ;

 1 Introduction

 Wild animal meat, commonly referred to as bushmeat, is widely consumed in many parts of Africa and serves as an important source of animal protein, particularly in rural and peri-urban communities (Akpan et al., 2025; Morrison-Lanjouw et al., 2021).
 Bushmeat is often perceived as a healthier alternative to domesticated livestock due to its relatively low-fat content and its origin from natural environments (Cawthorn & Hoffman, 2015; Fa et al., 2015; Friant et al., 2020).
 However, despite these perceived nutritional benefits, the consumption and handling of bushmeat pose significant public health concerns, particularly in relation to zoonotic diseases (David et al., 2025; Muhinda et al., 2025; Tawiah-Mensah et al., 2025).
-Bush animals are known reservoirs of a wide range of parasites, including protozoa and helminths, many of which have zoonotic potential (Leung, 2024; Mendoza-Roldan et al., 2020).
+Bush animals are known reservoirs of a wide range of parasites, including protozoa and helminths, many of which have zoonotic potential ( Mendoza-Roldan et al., 2020; Leung, 2024).
 These parasites can be transmitted to humans through the consumption of raw or undercooked meat, as well as through improper handling during processing and preparation (Ducrocq et al., 2021; Marin-Garcia et al., 2022).
-In many settings, bush animals are hunted, trapped, or retrieved from the wild and subsequently sold in markets without undergoing formal veterinary inspection (Luke Tumelt; Tierra Smiley Evans).
+In many settings, bush animals are hunted, trapped, or retrieved from the wild and subsequently sold in markets without undergoing formal veterinary inspection (Luke Tumelt; Tierra Smiley Evans) reference missed.
 This lack of regulation increases the risk of infected carcasses entering the food chain, thereby facilitating the transmission of parasitic infections to humans (Gabriel et al., 2022).

 Gastrointestinal (GIT) parasites such as trematodes, cestodes, and nematodes have been reported in various wildlife species across Africa (Manave et al., 2025; Mapagha-Boundoukou et al., 2025).
 Some of these parasites are of significant medical and veterinary importance due to their ability to infect humans and domestic animals (David et al., 2025; Gabriel et al., 2022).
 In addition to direct health impacts, parasitic infections may contribute to broader public health challenges, particularly in regions where awareness, hygiene practices, and food safety regulations are limited (Abeje et al., 2025; Getie et al., 2024; Robertson, 2025).
-Therefore, surveillance of parasitic infections in bushmeat is essential for understanding the epidemiology of zoonotic diseases and for informing effective control strategies (Abeje et al., 2025)
+Therefore, surveillance of parasitic infections in bushmeat is essential for understanding the epidemiology of zoonotic diseases and for informing effective control strategies (Abeje et al., 2025).

 Previous studies have documented the presence of gastrointestinal parasites in wildlife and bushmeat in different regions, highlighting variations in prevalence depending on host species, ecological factors, and geographical location (Maganga et al., 2023; Maharjan et al., 2025).
 However, there is limited information on the parasitic burden of bush animals sold for consumption in Akure, Ondo State, Nigeria.
 Given the increasing demand for bushmeat and the potential risks associated with its consumption, there is a need for localized studies to provide data that can guide public health interventions.